Skew product Smale endomorphisms over countable shifts of finite type: Introduction

+We introduce and explore skew product Smale endomorphisms modeled on subshifts of finite type with countable alphabets.
+We study the thermodynamic formalism for skew product Smale endomorphisms over countable-to-1 maps, in particular natural extensions of countable--to--1 endomorphisms, such as EMR (expanding Markov-R\'enyi maps), Gauss map, etc. The case of countable alphabet is different from the one with finite alphabet, since limit sets are usually \textit{non-compact} and new methods are needed to prove exact dimensionality of measures.
+Also our notion of Smale space is different, although inspired, by the respective notion from \cite{Ru}.

-\fr One of our objectives is to develop first the thermodynamic formalism on countably generated shifts.
-In order to do this, we recall in Section \ref{1sidedshift} the basic notions and results of thermodynamic formalism of one-sided subsifts of finite type modeled on a countable alphabet as developed in \cite{gdms} and \cite{MU_Israel}.
-Passing on to two-sided shifts in Section \ref{2sidedshift}, we provide a fairly complete thermodynamic formalism of locally H\"older continuous potentials with respect to dynamical systems generated by a two-sided subshift of finite type.
-It also includes the characterization of Gibbs states in terms of conditional measures; this has no counterpart in the context of one sided shifts.
+One of our objectives is to develop the thermodynamic formalism of such dynamical systems.
+In order to do this, we first recall in Section \ref{1sidedshift} the foundations of thermodynamics formalism of one-sided subshifts of finite type modeled on a countable (either finite or infinite) alphabet, from \cite{gdms}, \cite{MU_Israel}.
+Passing on to the two--sided shifts in Section~ \ref{2sidedshift}, we provide a thermodynamic formalism of H\"older continuous summable potentials with respect to two--sided subshifts of finite type.
+This also includes a characterization of Gibbs states in terms of conditional measures which has no counterpart for one sided shifts.

-We then define in Section \ref{con} skew product Smale endomorphisms modeled on countable alphabet subshifts of finite type, and we specify several significant subclasses.
-We show that if a skew product Smale endomorphism is continuous and of compact type, then there is a bijection between invariant measures for the symbol dynamics, and those for the Smale endomorphism.
+We then define in Section \ref{con} skew product Smale endomorphisms, modeled on countable alphabet subshifts of finite type, and specify its several significant subclasses.
+We define them in Section \ref{CSPSE} and study them in Section \ref{VL}.
+In Theorem \ref{t1vl4} we show that projections of a.e conditional measures of equilibrium states of summable H\"older continuous potentials are exact dimensional, and their dimension is the ratio of global entropy and Lyapunov exponent.
+In the proof we develop new methods suited for the countable alphabet case.